kitsharma/seo-workflow/README.md

 - `static/`: Static assets (CSS, JS, images)
 - `results/`: Storage location for workflow results

+## AI Disclosure
+- AI was used in the creation of this project.
+Special thanks to claude code:)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.